UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     test_html_render.py:142: NameError
     ====================== 3 failed, 4 passed in 0.08 seconds ======================

-So we have three failure -- of course we do -- we haven't written code yet!
-Yes, this is pedantic, and there is no real reason to run tests you know are going to fail -- but there is a reason to *write* tests that you know are going to fail -- and you have to run them to know that you have written them correctly.
+So we have three failures.
+Of course we do, because we haven't written code yet!
+Yes, this is pedantic, and there is no real reason to run tests you know are going to fail.
+But there is a reason to *write* tests that you know are going to fail, and you have to run them to know that you have written them correctly.

 Now we can write the code for those three new element types.
 Try to do that yourself first, before you read on.

-OK -- did you do something as simple as this?
+OK, did you do something as simple as this?

 .. code-block:: python